De Finetti theorems, mean-field limits and Bose-Einstein condensation: Foreword

 The motivation for translating the notes into english was provided by an invitation to give an (expanded version of) the course at the LMU-Munich in the spring of 2015.
 I thank in particular Thomas \O{}stergaard S\o{}rensen for the invitation and the practical organization of the lectures, as well as Heinz Siedentop, Martin Fraas, Sergey Morozov, Sven Bachmann and Peter M\"uller for making my stay in M\"unich very enjoyable.
 Feedback from the students following the course was also very useful in revising the notes to produce the current version.

 I am of course indebted to my collaborators on the subjects of these notes: Mathieu Lewin and Phan Th\`anh Nam for the quantum aspects (more recently also Douglas Lundholm, Robert Seiringer and Dominique Spehner), Sylvia Serfaty and Jakob Yngvason for the classical aspects.
-Fruitful exchanges with colleagues, in particular Zied Ammari, Francis Nier, Patrick G\'erard, Isaac Kim, Jan-Philip Solovej, J\"urg Fr\"ohlich, Elliott Lieb, Eric Carlen, Antti Knowles and Benjamin Schlein were also very useful.
+Fruitful exchanges with colleagues, in particular Zied Ammari, Francis Nier, Patrick G\'erard, Isaac Kim, Jan-Philip Solovej, J\"urg Fr\"ohlich, Elliott Lieb, Eric Carlen, Antti Knowles, Benjamin Schlein, Maxime Hauray and Samir Salem were also very useful.

 Finally, I acknowledge financial support from the French ANR (Mathostaq project, ANR-13-JS01-0005-01)